MicrosoftDocs/architecture-center/docs/example-scenario/aks-agic/aks-agic-content.md

 ### Multitenancy considerations

-- Design AKS clusters for multi-tenancy.
+- Design AKS clusters for multitenancy.
 Kubernetes provides features that let you logically isolate teams and workloads in the same cluster.
 The goal should be to provide the least number of privileges, scoped to the resources each team needs.
 A [Namespace](/azure/aks/concepts-clusters-workloads#namespaces) in Kubernetes creates a logical isolation boundary.
 - Use logical isolation to separate teams and projects.
 Try to minimize the number of physical AKS clusters you deploy to isolate teams or applications.
 Logical separation of clusters usually provides a higher pod density than physically isolated clusters.
-- Use dedicated node pools or dedicated AKS clusters whenever you need to implement a strict physical isolation, for example to dedicate a pool of worker nodes or an entire cluster to a team or a tenant in a multi-tenant environment.
+- Use dedicated node pools or dedicated AKS clusters whenever you need to implement a strict physical isolation, for example to dedicate a pool of worker nodes or an entire cluster to a team or a tenant in a multitenant environment.

 ### Scheduler considerations